quietlychris/pidctrl-rs/README.md

 ## pidctrl-rs

-This is a (currently small) PID controller library written in Rust.
+This is a (currently small) control systems library written in Rust.
 It is primarily for educational use, and is tied to a small Python script using bash to quickly generate all results.

+The current implementation includes basic visualizations for both PID control logic and spring-mass-damper systems.

 To run, please do the following:
   1. Make sure all the dependencies exist, including Python's *numpy*, *scipy*, as well as Rust's *cargo*